Nelbert442/dero-golang-pool/README.md

 	"address": "<pool_DERO_Address>",

     /*  True: Do not worry about verifying miner shares [faster processing, but potentially wrong algo], False: Validate miner shares with built-in derosuite functions */
+	/* NOTE: This is currently not going to do anything, see miner.go --> processShare().
+Some reason causing issues with miner data, TODO for later */
 	"bypassShareValidation": false,

     /*  Number of threads to spawn stratum */